slackapi/node-slack-sdk/packages/socket-mode/README.md

 ### Send a message

-To respond to events and send messages back into Slack, we recommend using the `@slack/web-api` package with a `bot token`.
+To respond to events and send messages back into Slack, we recommend using the `@slack/web-api` package with a [bot token](https://api.slack.com/authentication/token-types#bot).

 ```javascript
 const { SocketModeClient } = require('@slack/socket-mode');